-- Post no more than one of your work-in-progress images from Part II or Part III onto the course forum in the "Raw Material" board in its own, separate thread. - After receiving some suggestions or opinions on your photograph, retake the image with one or all of the recommendations in mind. - Submit both your original version and the final version of your image with the rest of this assignment.
-The final version must be one of the required photographs for Part II, or the banner image for Part III.
-The original version does not count as one of the required images for Part II or Part III and should be named "part4.jpg". - You may post the final version of your image in the thread you started, but you may make no additional changes to the photo if you receive additional comments. - Along with your text answers include a link to your thread in the forum and a brief explanation of which suggestion(s) you used when creating the final version of your photograph.
-You may post this same information in your thread as well so that others can see what information was most beneficial, but it is the text included with your answers that will be graded. - So that everyone receives feedback, please offer constructive feedback and realistic suggestions on at least 2 separate work-in-progress photographs posted by other students in the "Raw Material" board in the forum.
+- After receiving some suggestions or opinions on your photograph, retake the image with one or all of the recommendations in mind. - Submit both your original version and the final version of your image with the rest of this assignment.
+The final version must be one of the required photographs for Part II or the banner image for Part III.
+The original version does not count as one of the required images for either part and should be tagged with original along with the same tags that you use for the final version.
+The end result, then, should be two images that have the same tags except for one that has an additional tag of "original" that differentiates that image from the final version. - You may post the final version of your image in the thread you started, but you may make no additional changes to the photo if you receive additional comments. - Along with your text answers for Part I, include a link to your thread in the group and a brief explanation of which suggestion(s) you used when creating the final version of your photograph.
+You may post this same information in your thread as well so that others can see what information was most beneficial, but it is the text included with your answers for Part I that will be graded. - So that everyone receives feedback, please offer constructive feedback and realistic suggestions on at least 2 separate work-in-progress photographs posted by other students in the discussion board.